 The UK has the world’s sixth largest Electronics sector (contributing towards 6% of GDP, over £120 million per year), but only 3,330 UK students enrolled in Electronic and Electrical Engineering degrees in 2017 according to UCAS, less than half the number of those enrolling on Mechanical Engineering degrees.
 In the face of an increasingly large skills shortage, the campaign is creating a buzz around the UK Electronics industry.

-#TurnOnToElectronics’ sponsors include leading Electronics organisations such as Arm, Dialog and Qualcomm, along with 21 academic partners including the University of Cambridge, University of Southampton and Imperial College London.
+#TurnOnToElectronics’ sponsors include leading Electronics organisations such as Arm, Dialog and Qualcomm, along with our academic partners, which include the University of Cambridge, University of Southampton and Imperial College London.

 “I’m delighted to be involved in the UKESF’s #TurnOnToElectronics campaign, which is shining a welcome spotlight on careers in Electronic Engineering.
 Often incorrectly seen as one of the less glamorous STEM areas, studying Electronics can lead to an exciting and creative career, which enables students to make a real difference in the world.
 The UKESF is doing a fantastic job of encouraging more young people to study electronics and embark on a career in one of the world’s most important and dynamic industries.”